TheDhejavu/the-crypto-project/README.md

     WALLET_ADDRESS_CHECKSUM = 4

-### Others for miners ((optional)
+### Others for miners (optional)

     WALLET_ADDRESS_CHECKSUM = 4
     MINER_ADDRESS = <YOUR_WALLET_ADDRESS>
     MINER = true

 ### Start a node
-##### NB: Running multiple instance of the blockchain requires you to initialize a new blockchain with a --instanceid flag and also use this flag subsequently when trying to access information  related to that instance
+##### NB: Running multiple instance of the blockchain requires you to initialize a new blockchain with a --instanceid flag and also use this flag subsequently when trying to access information  related to that instance.

 #### Initialize a blockchain